grantbow/fit/README.md

 Important issues can be captured, surfaced and addressed, whether they are actual problems, questions, possible features or ideas by those most familiar with the project.
-Less code savvy people are not distracted by implementation details, code reviews or operational facing features.
+Less code savvy project collaborators are not distracted by implementation details, code reviews or operational facing features.

 Software Development LifeCycles (SDLCs) involve more than just the source code.
 Over time needs may change from hacking/coding, just getting something working, to implementing more disciplined software engineering best practices.
-Code can start small as grow gradually as users, use cases and developers are added.
+Code can start small and grow gradually as users, use cases and developers are added.
-The FIT issue system can help at each stage.
+The FIT issue system can adapt to each stage.

-Generally one issue set is used for one git repository but recursive fit directories are supported.
-As complexity increases adding multiple `fit/` directories in different parts of your git repo helps keep context focused.
+While one issue set used for one git repository may be enough recursive fit directories are supported.
+As complexity increases adding multiple `fit/` directories in different parts of your git repo may help project coders keep focused.

-There are some choices of how to handle past issues.
-As the number grows closed issues can simply be deleted or an archive can hold the inactive issues.
-While deleting issues helps keep things uncluttered issues still have value over time.
+There are some choices for how to handle past issues.
+As the number of closed issues grows closed they can simply be deleted or an archive can hold the inactive issues.
+While deleting issues helps keep things uncluttered issues still have value over time and may be difficult to find using the version control history.

 fit can be aliased as a git subcommand using the name you prefer like fit, bug or issue.

 Security concerns are handled using standard git repository practices.

 fit software is written using [golang](https://golang.org) to make things easy, simple and reliable.
 Why go?
 [This video](https://vimeo.com/69237265) from a